4+ Best Side Hustles For Teens (2023)

 Paid ads obviously require money upfront, but can be a powerful way to get target traffic to click on your links, whether they are embedded on landing pages or blog content.
 Content marketing is a little more complicated, but can actually be a lot more rewarding.

-Content marketing requires you to create SEO-optimized content relating to the product you are trying to sell and then using a call-to-action to try and get the sale within the content.
+Content marketing requires you to create SEO-optimized content relating to the product you are trying to sell and then use a call-to-action to try and get the sale within the content.

 For example, if I was an affiliate of Shopify, I might make a blog post or YouTube video about the Top 10 online store builders and plug Shopify as being the best one with a call to action to click on my link to sign up for a free trial.